it-academy-svhec/intro-to-programming/primers/C Programming: Basic Functions Primer.md

 ## Basic Functions Primer
+Functions are provided by the C standard library or can be user defined.
+Functions are very useful since they allow us to reuse logic and share code with our teammates.

 ### Using Existing Functions
+C standard library functions are imported to a program with the `#include` preprocessor directive.
+For example, to import the Standard I/O library, you can add `#include <stdio.h>` at the top of your source file.
+C standard library files are imported using the `<` and `>` syntax.
+On the other hand, if you have a user-defined file to import, you can write `#include "my_file.h"` to import those custom functions.

 1. Create a new Repl called **Basic Functions**

 1. Enter the following source code and run the program